DanielBonnery/BonneryBreidtCoquetMetronKDE/README.md

-# KDE informative selection
+# Kernel Estimation for a Superpopulation Probability Density Function under Informative Selection
-`pubBonneryBreidtCoquet2017` is an R package that contains the source code to reproduce the graphs and simulations of Kernel Estimation for a Superpopulation Probability Density Function under Informative Selection Daniel Bonnéry · F. Jay Breidt · François Coquet, under revision in Metron Journal.
+`pubBonneryBreidtCoquet2017` is an R package that contains the source code to reproduce the graphs and simulations of the article
+"Kernel Estimation for a Superpopulation Probability Density Function under Informative Selection", by Daniel Bonnéry (UMD),  F. Jay Breidt (CSU) and  François Coquet (Irmar and Ensai), article under revision in Metron Journal.

 ## 1. How to install the package